KamilaAzul/General-Knowledge-Quiz-Game/README.md

 ## Introduction <a name="introduction"></a>

 My third project is a General Knowledge Quiz.
 It's a small game for people who have the willingness to learn new things and like to test their knowledge.
+The script interacts with a Google Sheet to store and display leaderboard data.
+The game includes questions of varying difficulty levels, and the player's responses are scored and displayed along with correct answers at the end of the game.

 <br/>![Quiz](assets/quiz.png)